flatiron-labs/learn-generate/README.md

 ## Reposit

-Logan made an awesome gem that creates a remote git repository.
+Logan made an awesome gem that creates a remote git repository from the command line.
 It's called [Reposit](https://github.com/loganhasson/reposit).
 After installing that and following the setup steps, run `reposit <lab name> -o flatiron-school-curriculum`.